TreyVanderpool/test_md/readme_how_to.md

         This is optional and provides a way to limit the number of records returned by the service.
 The valid values are 1 to 9999.

     - INSERT,|**_fields_**|
         Inserts a single record into a zFAM instance.
-Insert command is only valid with the POST method for the service.
+Insert command is only valid with the POST method for the service and must appear in the body of the request.
         - **fields** construct
         (FIELDS(**_col\_name=value_**),(**_col\_name=value_**),...{repeat}...)

     - UPDATE,|**_fields_**|,|**_where_**|
         Updates a single record in a zFAM instance.
-Update command is only valid with the PUT method for the service.
+Update command is only valid with the PUT method for the service and must appear in the body of the request.
         - **fields** construct
         (FIELDS(**_col_name=value_**),(**_col_name=value_**),...)
         - **where** construct